MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

     > The UI shown here is preliminary and will likely change.
 Updated information will be provided in a later release of the documentation.
     >

-3. Check the **Record Process** box to create a trace when the executable is launched.
+3. Check the **Record Process with Time Travel Debugging** box to create a trace when the executable is launched.

 4. Click **Attach** to start recording.